 One of the simplest ways to help yourself improve your posture, reduce excess tension, and manage the effects of stress is the Alexander Technique Constructive Rest practice.

-Constructive Rest is a subtle combination of a supportive bodily position that encourages gentle release through the neck and back and conscious directed thought to help redistribute muscular tone throughout the body.
+Constructive Rest is a subtle combination of a supportive bodily position that encourages gentle release through the neck and back and consciously directed thought to help redistribute muscular tone throughout the body.

 Don’t let the simplicity of the practice fool you.
 Over time if practiced on a daily basis it can be immensely helpful.
 My students who make Constructive Rest a daily practice from the start of their lessons with me tend to progress much faster than the ones who don’t.

 Even if you’ve never worked with an Alexander teacher you can benefit from resting in this position on a daily basis.

 The Basic Position

-Lie down on your back on a firm but padded surface such as a nice soft carpet or a yoga mat on the floor.
+Lie down on your back on a firm padded surface such as a nice soft carpet or a yoga mat on the floor.

 An alternate position for the legs is to drape them over a large bolster or to support the lower legs on a low ottoman.
 If you do support your legs in this way, let go of them so that the knees fall away from each other.
 Don’t try to point the knees toward the ceiling.

-Fold your arms, rest your hands on your low abdomen and your elbows on the floor. (see picture of me below)
+Bend your elbows and rest your hands on the front of your body (see the picture of me below).

 Most importantly, this is a time to stop and not do anything for a few minutes.
-Allow the floor and the stack of books to gently support you under the back of your head, your back, your elbows and the soles of your feet.
+Allow the floor and the stack of books to gently support you under the back of your head, your back, your elbows, and the soles of your feet.

 Keep your eyes open.
 You want to rest but remain conscious.

-- the back of my head can gently release away from my body, and
+- my head to gently release out, away from my shoulders

-- my shoulders can release apart from each other, out to the sides
+- my shoulders to release out to the sides

-- my breath can flow easily in and out of my body in its own easy rhythm
+- my breath to flow in and out of my body in its own easy rhythm